With tanks and flyovers, Trump celebrates military in July 4 salute

 “I think what Trump’s doing with the tanks, all the flyovers, I think it’s great,” said Brandon Lawrence, his face painted with the colors of the American flag.

-Some at the White House were worried about the crowd size, according to an administration official.
+Some at the White House had worried about the crowd size, according to an administration official.

 In January 2017 Trump fumed about reports that the crowd at his inauguration ceremony in front of the Capitol was smaller than it was for President Barack Obama.

 Perhaps with the crowd size in mind, Trump sent out tweets urging people to attend and saying the wait would be worth it.
+As it happened, the crowd lined both sides of the reflecting pool in front of the memorial.

 Opponents were not impressed.